Bleach season 6

 The sixth season of the Bleach anime series is named the Arrancar: The Arrival arc (破面・出現篇, Arankaru Shutsugen Hen).
 In the English adaptation of the anime released by Viz Media, the title of the season is translated as The Arrancar.
-The episodes are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu and Studio Pierrot.
+The episodes are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu, and Studio Pierrot.
 The season adapts Tite Kubo's Bleach manga series from the rest of the 21st volume to the 26th volume (chapters 183–229), with the exception of episodes 128–131 (filler).
-The episodes' plot centers on the burgeoning war between the Soul Reapers and the arrancar led by former Soul Reaper captain Sōsuke Aizen.
+The episodes' plot follows the burgeoning war between the Soul Reapers and Arrancars, led by former Soul Reaper captain Sousuke Aizen.

-The season aired on TV Tokyo from January 10 to June 27, 2007.
-The English adaptation of the Bleach anime is licensed by Viz Media, and began airing on Cartoon Network's Adult Swim in the United States on April 18 and ended on July 11, 2009.
+The season aired on TV Tokyo from January to June 2007.
+The English adaptation of the Bleach anime is licensed by Viz Media, and aired on Cartoon Network's Adult Swim in the United States from April to July 2009.